 Voices of Gael Garcia Bernal, Benjamin Bratt, Anthony Gonzalez, Cheech Marin

 Miguel Rivera (12 years old) was born into a family that loves each other but hates music.
-Long before he was born, his great-great grandfather left home, a wife and child, to pursue a career as a musician.
-His great-great grandmother, left alone to raise a child, worked hard to overcome, but banned music from her life and the lives of her descendants.
-Miguel knows all of this, but also knows that his destiny is to be a musician.
+Long before he was born, his great-great-grandfather left his home, his wife and child, to pursue a career as a musician.
+His great-great-grandmother, left alone to raise a child, worked hard to overcome, but banned music from her life and the lives of her descendants.
+Miguel knows all of this but also knows that his destiny is to be a musician.
 He can sing and play the guitar just like his idol, Ernesto De La Cruz, but how can he follow his dreams without alienating his family?
-With that he embarks on a journey through the Land of the Dead, where he meets his ancestors and an untrustworthy rogue named Hector on his way to finding his hero Ernesto.
+With that, he embarks on a journey through the Land of the Dead, where he meets his ancestors and an untrustworthy rogue named Hector on his way to finding his hero Ernesto.

-When it comes to original, high quality animation, Pixar is in a class of their own.
+When it comes to original, high-quality animation, Pixar is in a class of their own.
 There was a period when Pixar was doling out an original, creative, masterful animated film every year, culminating in Oscars and huge box office returns.
 Lately, like the film industry as a whole, they’ve turned to a number of sequels: Monsters University, Finding Dory, Cars 3.
-These efforts though entertaining, beautifully animated, and well-crafted, they’ve failed to generate the same acclaim and excitement that Pixar was accustomed to.
+These efforts, though entertaining, beautifully animated, and well-crafted, failed to generate the same acclaim and excitement that Pixar was accustomed to.
 Coco is a return to form, in league with Inside Out, and Pixar’s early efforts.